AdaCore/gnatstudio/docs/users_guide/environment.rst

   routines of packages.
 Debug these in the usual manner, just as if you were debugging code in your application.

-*How can I debug the Ada run-time library ?*
+*How can I debug the Ada run-time library?*

   The run time distributed in binary versions of GNAT has not been compiled with debug information, so it needs to be recompiled before you can debug